IT’S VERY NECESSARY FOR EVERY REAL ESTATE INVESTOR TO KNOW THIS!

 – Have you bought a property and later lost it to another person, institution or government?

-– Would you love to eliminate the risk of losing your hard earned money to dubious land and property sellers?
+– Would you love to eliminate the risk of losing your hard earned money to dubious land and property sellers

 Smart investors investigate every investment opportunity (be it stock or real estate) to make sure it’s a safe deal before putting their hard earned money down.
-Understanding land titles and documents is the first thing every aspiring real estate investor or home buyer who value their sweat and money do before venturing into any real estate deal.
+Understanding land titles and documents is the first due diligence every aspiring real estate investor or home buyer who value their sweat and money do before venturing into any real estate deal.

 THE LAND USE ACT OF 1978—

 “An Act to Vest all Land compromised in the territory of each State (except land vested in the Federal government or its agencies) solely in the Governor of the State , who would hold such Land in trust for the people and would henceforth be responsible for allocation of land in all urban areas to individuals resident in the State and to organisations for residential, agriculture, commercial and other purposes while similar powers will with respect to non-urban areas are conferred on Local Governments“ This law became effective on 27th March 1978 unto this day.